• Our offices will be closed on Thu., Nov. 27 and Fri., Nov. 28, in observance of the Thanksgiving holiday.

 Excluded products

-• Crop insurance, as required by regulations prohibiting the distribution of insurance income directly to customers who generate it.
+• Crop insurance, as required by regulations, prohibits the distribution of insurance income directly to customers who generate it.

 • Leasing, as required by the lease agreement with our lease processor, Farm Credit Leasing.